amccollum/ender-vows/README.md

     class DeepThought
         question: (q) -> 42

-    vows.add
-        # Add a suite of tests -- lists tell vows to run each item synchronously
-        'Deep Thought': [
+    vows.add 'Deep Thought'
         'An instance of DeepThought':
             topic: new DeepThought

-                'should know the answer to the ultimate question of life': (deepThought) -> assert.equal deepThought.question('what is the answer to the universe?'), 42 ]
+            'should know the answer to the ultimate question of life': (deepThought) -> assert.equal deepThought.question('what is the answer to the universe?'), 42

 browser examples
 ----------------